-Unemployment has been steadily shrinking since 2009.
-In fact, economists have estimated that unemployment will be under six percent by 2016, meaning the job market will be back to normal once you graduate.
+After a major sky-rocket, the unemployment rate has leveled out at 3.6%.
 If you choose to pursue an advanced degree in Divinity or Pastoral Studies, you’ll see even lower rates of unemployment once you finish school.
 Now is the best time to invest in a Christian degree.

 Today, you probably have friends or family members who have struggled to find a job with their degree in Biblical Studies.
 Don’t let that prevent you from following God’s path.
 If you’ve been called to complete a religious degree, He will open the right doors for you.
 Trust in God, and you will find a Christian degree job.

 - The Top 10 Best Online Christian Colleges

 - What Jobs are Available with a Behavioral Ministry Degree?

 - What Jobs are Available with a Bible Exposition Degree?

 - What Jobs Are Available With a Children’s Ministry Degree?